Bayesian computation with generative diffusion models by Multilevel Monte Carlo: Experiments

-We compare MLMC to MC via the ratio of the MSEs when approximating the second memento for the same cost, defined as total number of NFEs.
+We compare MLMC to MC via the ratio of the MSEs when approximating the second moment for the same cost, defined as total number of NFEs.
 In all experiments we select the refinement factor between levels as $M=2$.
 Recall that the maximum level required, $L\approx-\log_M(\varepsilon)/\alpha$, is such that the bias be less than $\varepsilon/\sqrt{2}$.
 We therefore expect that, for a given $\varepsilon$, the efficiency gain of MLMC relative to MC to be greater the smaller $\alpha$.
-To obtain estimates of the coefficients $\alpha$ and $\beta$ we use estimates of $\lVert Y_{\ell}\rVert$ and $V_{\ell}$, respectively.
-For our numerical study of MLMC, we use $10^3$ samples at each level in the image super-resolution and inpainting experiments, $10^4$ samples in the image denoising experiment, and obtain estimates of $\alpha$ and $\beta$ by linear regression, and sample variance estimates, $\lbrace V_\ell \rbrace_{\ell}$.
-Using these estimates, we verify our MLMC methods by checking whether the desired accuracy is indeed obtained, via
+To obtain estimates of the coefficients $\alpha$ and $\beta$ we use estimates of $\lVert Y_{\ell}\rVert$ and $V_{\ell}$, respectively. {These are also used to determine the starting value $\ell_0$ via \cref{eq:Optimal_l0}.} {For our numerical study of MLMC, we use either $10^3$ (image super-resolution and inpainting experiments) or $10^4$ (image denoising experiment) samples at each level to obtain estimates of the sample variance $\lbrace V_\ell \rbrace_{\ell}$ and bias $\lbrace Y_\ell \rbrace_{\ell}$.
+From these estimates we obtain estimates of $\alpha$ and $\beta$ by linear regression.} Using these estimates, we verify our MLMC methods by checking whether the desired accuracy is indeed obtained, via